rmanzi13/rmanzi13/README.md

 ### Hi there 👋 I'm Rossella

-I'm passinate about data.
+I'm passionate about data.
 This professional change is being a great challenge.

 ### About me
 ##### 👩‍💻 Data Analytics, Big Data Specialist